-This solution may be used to remove iodine stains from mattress cover surfaces.
+This solution may be used to remove iodine stains from mattress cover and foam footrest pad surfaces.

 - 1. Use a solution of 1-2 tablespoons Sodium Thiosulfate in a pint of warm water to clean the stained area.
 Clean as soon as possible after staining occurs.
 If stains are not immediately removed, allow solution to soak or stand on the surface. - 2.
 Rinse surfaces which have been exposed to the solution in clear water before returning bed to service.